kno10/rust-kmedoids/README.md

 ## FAQ: Why GPL and not Apache/MIT/BSD?

-Because copyleft software such as Linux got us where we are now.
+Because copyleft software like Linux is what built the open-source community.

 Tit for tat: you get to use my code, I get to use your code.